wso2/ETAC/outlooks/blockchain4integration_outlook.md

 * The complexity of many blockchain-based applications (e.g., smart contracts)
 * A shortage of tools within current blockchain ecosystems to help users debug their applications

-Most of the above risks stem from smart contracts ( see blockchain [27] for details).
+Most of the above risks stem from smart contracts ( see [blockchain outlook](https://github.com/wso2/ETAC/blob/master/ETAC.md)[27] for details).
 Among the four architecture patterns, the IAM and Auditable History or Workspace patterns does not use smart contracts.
 Therefore, none of the above risks apply.

 The subscription part of the Registry or Marketplace and Smart Contracts and Managed Things architecture patterns need custom smart contracts.
 Therefore, they are susceptible to all four frictions.